Heard Island and McDonald Islands Environment Protection and Management Ordinance 1987

-If, for any reason after the permit has been granted the permit-holder proposes to make changes to the research program, a request to vary the permit is to be made in writing to the Director of the Australian Antarctic Division and marked for the attention of the Antarctic Territories, Environment and Policy Section.
+If, for any reason after the permit has been granted the permit-holder proposes to make changes to the research program, a request to vary the permit is to be made in writing to the Director of the Australian Antarctic Division and marked for the attention of the Territories, Environment and Treaties Section.
 In addition, variations to work programs are required to go through a similar assessment process to the original research proposal before a permit can be varied.
 That is, scientific, ethical, gazettal, environmental and operational considerations.

 All visitors to the Territory need to be fully self-sufficient, particularly as Australia does not operate a permanent station in the area.
 All visitors to the Territory will also be required to indemnify the Commonwealth from any liability arising from an accident, and where appropriate, to have suitable public liability insurance.

 The coordination of non-government expeditions to Heard Island is undertaken by the AAD Tourism Policy Officer, who should be contacted in the very early stages of visit planning.